 Law Enforcement Officers Safety Act for 2004 (Federal Right to Carry)

-Retired members must meet all of the legislation’s requirements to be eligible for the certification program.
+Retired members of the Baltimore County Police Department (BCoPD) must meet all Law Enforcement Officers Safety Act (LEOSA) requirements to be eligible for the certification program.
 The requirements include:

 - Retiree has a non-forfeitable right to benefits under the retirement plan of the agency.